uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/config_params/storage_formats.rst

 :eq:`eq_idx_data_layout` (from :ref:`this page<onemkl_dft_config_data_layouts>`)
 of that data container, whose elementary data type is (possibly implicitly re-interpreted as) ``std::complex<float>`` (resp. ``std::complex<double>``) for single-precision (resp. double-precision) descriptors.

 The same unique data container is to be used for forward- and backward-domain data sequences for in-place transforms (for :ref:`descriptor<onemkl_dft_descriptor>` objects with configuration value ``config_value::INPLACE`` for configuration parameter ``config_param::PLACEMENT``).
+Two separate data containers sharing no common elements are to be used for out-of-place transforms (for :ref:`descriptor<onemkl_dft_descriptor>` objects with configuration value ``config_value::NOT_INPLACE`` for configuration parameter ``config_param::PLACEMENT``).

 The following snippet illustrates the usage of ``config_value::COMPLEX_COMPLEX``